QUPSBD/JS_WebdriverIO_01/README.md

 JS_WebdriverIO
 website : https://www.bdjobs.com/

-using : webdriverio with mocha framwork
+using : webdriverio with mocha framwork.

 How to set up Follow the link: https://webdriver.io/docs/what-is-webdriverio

 ### Introduction: